The most Iconic Treks in Nepal

 Table of Contents

-There's a good reason why this journey is arguably the most well-known in Nepal.
-To reach Everest base camp's moraines, you must hike for two weeks through lush foothills, past Buddhist monasteries, through stone-walled, slate-roofed towns, and right into the heart of the Himalayas.
+Everest Base Camp Trek (EBC): There's a good reason why this journey is arguably the most well-known in Nepal.
+To reach Everest base camp's moraines, you must hike for a weeks through lush foothills, past Buddhist monasteries and gumba through stone-walled, slate-roofed towns, and right into the heart of the Himalayas.

 Max. elevation: 5,545m

-After Namche Bazaar, a half-day walk away, the trip continues along the Everest base camp trail to Sanasa.
-Trekkers from Gokyo skip up the Dudh Kosi valley from here, while the masses lumber towards Everest.
+After reaching Namche Bazaar, which is only a half-day walk away, the journey continues along the well-trodden trail to Everest Base Camp, reaching Sanasa.
+At this point, trekkers departing from Gokyo veer up the Dudh Kosi valley, while the majority of people continue their journey towards Base Camp of Mighty Mount Everest.

 Max. elevation: 5,360m